 All schools in the pilot program reported a significant change in positive intentions to address all forms of diversity with students, including gender and LGBTQ parents.

-In particular, school administrators viewed the HRC Welcoming Schools approach as:
+In particular, school administrators viewed the HRCF Welcoming Schools approach as:

 - Strong in its conceptual, developmentally based foundation